Szevu/App/README.md

-add sdk file to project
+add local.properties file if is missing